500Foods/WelcomeToTroodon/docs/level_h/KIAUH_danger.md

 1. Login to your printer with SSH.
 2. For a Troodon 2.0 Pro, the default username and password are both `biqu`.
-3. Install the git command if it hasn't been installed previously with `sudo apt-get update && sudo apt-get install git -y`
+3. Install the git command if it hasn't been installed previously by using the command `sudo apt-get update && sudo apt-get install git -y`
 4. Clone the KIAUH repository using the command `cd ~ && git clone https://github.com/dw-0/kiauh.git`
 5. Launch KIAUH by using the command `./kiauh/kiauh.sh`